SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Method

 \subsection{Fast Digital Twin Construction}

 The first stage aims to rapidly reconstruct the 3D environment and extract object-level representations suitable for real-time simulation, where the focus is to achieve accurate geometric perception for motion planning, rather than photorealistic reconstruction.
-We employ VGGT~\cite{wang2025vggt} to reconstruct dense scene point clouds directly from a small number of RGB images, which enables efficient extraction of object-level geometry in a fast and low-cost manner without depth sensors or multi-view optimization.
+We employ VGGT~\cite{wang2025vggt} to reconstruct dense scene point clouds directly from a small number of RGB images, which enables efficient extraction of object-level geometry in a fast and low-cost manner without relying on multiple depth sensors or multi-view optimization, while avoiding repeated calibration of the Realsense's extrinsic.

 Nevertheless, there are two major practical challenges.
 First, the camera extrinsics estimated by VGGT are often inaccurate, which leads to projection misalignment during mask-based segmentation.
 Second, the generated point cloud is not in a true metric world scale, causing the imported assets to appear incorrectly sized relative to the robot in the simulator.
 Therefore, Stage I focuses on producing simulation-ready 3D digital assets from VGGT outputs by addressing these limitations.
-We design a four-step pipeline that corrects extrinsic inaccuracies, enforces scale consistency, and generates clean object meshes suitable for downstream planning, which is introduced as follows.
+We design a four-step pipeline that solves extrinsic inaccuracies, scale consistency, and generates clean object meshes suitable for planning, which is introduced as follows.

-\textbf{Mask Projection Expansion.} To mitigate inaccuracies in VGGT-estimated camera extrinsics, each 2D segmentation mask $\mathcal{S}_i$ is spatially expanded before projection, which ensures full coverage of object boundaries and prevents missing edge regions during 3D reconstruction.
-While mask expansion compensates for projection drift, it also introduces floating outliers (e.g., background points above the object) and merged support-plane regions (e.g., table surfaces).
+\textbf{Mask Projection Expansion.} To mitigate inaccuracies in VGGT-estimated camera extrinsics, each 2D segmentation mask $\mathcal{S}_i$ is spatially expanded before projection, which ensures full coverage of object boundaries and prevents missing edge regions.
+While mask expansion compensates for projection drift, it also introduces floating outliers (e.g., background points around the object) and merged support-plane regions (e.g., table surfaces).
 To address this, we apply our point clouds denoising mechanism to isolate the true object shape.